I make the fourth generation to live on this farm

-Then in 1930, our luck began to change.
-The stock market crash didn’t affect us much out here in the West, but then the drought started.
+In 1930, our luck began to change.
+The stock market crash did not affect us much out here in the West, but then the drought started.
 With the passing year, the drought affected our crops and created a storm that devastated most of what remained.
-Robert and our fathers decided to travel from Kansas to the big city to see what factory work they could get, while we stay behind and tried to get our farms running again.
+Despite knowing the crash had effected some of the jobs up north, Robert and our fathers decided to travel from Kansas to the big city to see what factory work they could get.
+The women and children were to stay behind and try to get our farms running again.
 We hoped that some of us would have enough luck to find a way to survive through the next winter.

 Our trip started out quite well considering there were six of us.
 You might even say it was boring.
 We avoided most of the towns choosing to sleep under the stars.
 None of us were a stranger to the wide-open night and knew well how to take care of ourselves.
 Simply put, we followed in the footsteps of our ancestors.